Krnsand/portfolio1_plant_care/README.md

   to complement my information as well
 - I used [Font Awesome](https://fontawesome.com/) for the footer icons as well as the leaf in my sign up form

-- I want to thank my friend Viktor Hesselbom for introducing me to flex and helping me with text alignments when I just couldn't manage

-- I want to thank my mentor André Aquilina for guidance and patience, as well as inspiration, tips and tricks

 ### Media

 - I used [Pexels](https://www.pexels.com/sv-se/) and [Pixabay](https://pixabay.com/) for most of my images